-An effective WEC must be capable of converting the energy it absorbs into a form that is suitable for use by the electrical generator (assuming the output is electricity rather than an alternative such as desalinated water).
-This energy conversion task is assigned to the power take-off (PTO).
-A PTO may incorporate hydraulic, electrical or mechanical components designed to operate in conjunction with the WEC's control system.
-A typical arrangement is comprised of both rectification and smoothing elements and the PTO is designed to supply the generator with a reliable, steady energy input, whilst also influencing the device hydrodynamic response in such a way as to maximise the absorption of energy from the waves themselves.
-This combined role means that the 'external' PTO force contribution to the equations of motion for the device is often nonlinear, as the effects of components such as accumulators or nonlinear damping elements as well as controller actions are felt by the bodies interacting with the waves.
+In reality a WEC design is unlikely to be completely linear in nature.
+A typical PTO arrangement is often comprised of both rectification and smoothing elements designed to operate in conjunction with the control system to supply the generator with a reliable, steady energy input, whilst also influencing the device hydrodynamic response in such a way as to maximise the absorption of energy from the waves themselves.
+The nonlinear effects of PTO components such as accumulators or nonlinear damping elements are felt by the bodies interacting with the waves.
 The mooring forces acting on the WEC may also be discontinuous or nonlinear, either as a direct result of their mechanical properties, or indirectly due to their physical configuration.

-The frequency-domain analysis outlined above is well suited to initial performance assessment calculations based on approximate, linear models, however time-domain simulation becomes a requirement if the aim is to accurately review the performance of a detailed WEC model incorporating a realistic PTO, control system and moorings design.
+If the aim is to accurately review the performance of a detailed WEC model incorporating a realistic PTO, control system and moorings design then at least partially nonlinear modelling in the time-domain becomes a requirement.
 What follows is a brief introduction to the time-domain simulation task, the aim being to provide a review of the relevant theory, particularly from a hydrodynamics perspective, and also to illustrate the interacting technical requirements for effective numerical implementation.
 The approach taken is similar to that described by previous time-domain modelling studies, including initial work by Count and Jefferys (1980) and more recently Duclos et. al (2001), Falnes (2002), Kristiansen and Egeland (2003), McCabe (2005), Thomas (1981, 2008) and Falcão (2007, 2008) amongst many others.
+The time-domain hydrodynamics approach is closely linked to the frequency domain formulation described above and care has been taken to outline the most critical implementation steps in the formation of time-domain force expressions from the BEM solver outputs.